Statistical Inference with Stochastic Gradient Methods under $\phi$-mixing Data: Introduction

-SGD was firstly proposed in the seminal work \cite{robbins1951stochastic}, and it has achieved great success in many areas including image processing (\citealp{cole2003multiresolution,klein2009adaptive}), recommendation systems (\citealp{khan2019fractional,shi2020large}), inventory control (\citealp{ding2021feature,yuan2021marrying}), etc. In the era of big data, the scalability and easy implementation of SGD have drawn a great deal of attention.
-The analysis of SGD can be categorized into two directions according to different purposes of applications.
-The first research line is related to quantifying the regret of SGD defined as $L(\widehat{\theta}_T)-L(\theta^*)$, where $T$ is the number of iterations.
-Existing literature shows that, when the learning rate $\gamma_t$ is appropriately chosen, the regret of SGD can achieve a $1/T$ convergence rate for strongly convex objective functions (e.g., see \citealp{bottou2018optimization, gower2019sgd}), and a $1/\sqrt{T}$ rate for general convex cases \cite{nemirovski2009robust}.
-The second direction focuses on applying SGD to statistical inference.
-Under suitable conditions, it was shown that the SGD estimator is asymptotic normal; e.g., see \cite{pelletier2000asymptotic}.
-As a matter of fact, the SGD estimator may not be root-$T$ consistent unless the learning rate satisfies $\gamma_t\asymp t^{-1}$, which is different from classical parametric estimators.
-To accelerate the convergence rate and obtain a root-$T$ estimator, the celebrated Polyak-Ruppert averaging procedure was independently proposed by \cite{polyak1990new} and \cite{ruppert1988efficient}.
-Specifically, the procedure constructs an estimator by averaging the trajectory $\widehat{\theta}_1, \ldots, \widehat{\theta}_T$.
-They showed that the proposed estimator is root-$T$ consistent, while its asymptotic normality was proved by \cite{polyak1992acceleration}.
-There is a vast amount of interesting works based on \cite{polyak1992acceleration}.
-For example, \cite{su2018uncertainty} proposed a hierarchical incremental gradient descent (HIGrad) procedure to infer the unknown parameter.
-Compared with SGD, its flexible structure makes HiGrad easier to parallelize.
-Recently, \cite{chen2021statistical} and \cite{chen2022online} developed SGD-based algorithms in online decision making problems where decision rules are involved. \cite{lee2022fast,lee2022fastb} extended the distributional results in \cite{polyak1992acceleration} to a functional central limit theorem.
-Building on the novel theoretical results, the authors proposed an online inference procedure based on a $t$-statistic with a nontrivial mixed normal limiting distribution.
+The second research direction focuses on applying SGD to statistical inference.
+Under appropriate conditions, it has been demonstrated that the SGD estimator is asymptotically normal (\citealp{pelletier2000asymptotic}).
+Notably, the SGD estimator may not exhibit root-$T$ consistency unless the learning rate satisfies $\gamma_t \asymp t^{-1}$, which contrasts with classical parametric estimators.
+To accelerate convergence and achieve a root-$T$ estimator, the renowned Polyak-Ruppert averaging procedure was independently proposed by \cite{polyak1990new} and \cite{ruppert1988efficient}.
+This procedure constructs an estimator by averaging the trajectory $\widehat{\theta}_1, \ldots, \widehat{\theta}_T$.
+The proposed estimator's root-$T$ consistency was established, and its asymptotic normality was proved by \cite{polyak1992acceleration}.
+A series of interesting works have been developed based on the Polyak-Ruppert averaging procedure.
+For instance, \cite{chen2021statistical} and \cite{chen2022online} devised SGD-based algorithms for online decision-making problems involving decision rules. \cite{lee2022fast, lee2022fastb} extended the distributional results from \cite{polyak1992acceleration} to a functional central limit theorem.
+Building upon this novel theoretical result, the authors proposed an online inference procedure based on an asymptotically pivotal statistic with a nontrivial mixed normal limiting distribution.
+More recently, \cite{su2018uncertainty} introduced a hierarchical incremental gradient descent (HIGrad) procedure for inferring unknown parameters.
+In comparison to SGD, the flexible structure of HiGrad facilitates easier parallelization.